When Your Life Flies Off The Handle

 The axehead floated to the surface.
 What was lost was found.
 What was forfeited was recovered.

-At the end of last year we closed our law practice and left my home of 28 years to launch a ministry in a place we'd never lived before.
+Two years ago I closed my law practice and left my home of 28 years to launch a ministry in a place I'd never lived before.

-A part of my plan was to speak in churches, faith-based organizations and businesses.
+A part of my plan was to speak in churches, faith-based organizations, and businesses.
 I made some inroads.
 Then came the Corona Virus.
 Churches stopped meeting.
-All events for the year were cancelled.
+All events for the year were canceled.
 In the midst of my well-laid plans, my axehead flew off.

 In John, Chapter 16, Jesus told His disciples that it was good that He would depart the earth and the Holy Spirit would come.
 Jesus physically ministered within a narrow geographical area.
 The Spirit of God would be everywhere in the world.